SAMtoBAM/paecilomyces_starships/README.md

 # paecilomyces_starships
-## Describing the Starship repertoire of the Paecilomyces genus using 79 (mostly public in 2024) genomes
+## Describing the Starship repertoire of the Paecilomyces genus using 79 (public as of 2025) genomes

-This reposistory is for the data analysis done for XXXXX et al. 20XX in order to describe all Paecilomyces Starships <br/>
+This reposistory is for the data analysis done for Urquhart et al. 2025 in order to describe all Paecilomyces Starships <br/>
 The dataset uses mostly public available genomes (at the moment) <br/>
 There are only a handful of other required inputs available in this repository <br/>
   1. A metadata file containing information on the set of genomes used AND those that were not used (and why) <br/>